mjsprengel/GravitySim/README.md

 # Challenge to the user
 Can you find another configuration of initial conditions r, v, m, in which all 3 bodies do not lie on the same axis, which yield some stability for at least 1 orbital period?
 HINT: Think geometry, think symmetry.

+# Program flow
+1.)
+Tests speed of user's cpu with speedtest(), which sets the global variable 'refreshscale' to give 120 Hz display 2.) speedtest() finishes, then triggers car(), which is the interactivity environment without gravity turned on 3.) car() runs until start button is clicked, which triggers gameon() 4.) gameon() triggers Euler-Cromer calculations and runs until stop button is clicked

+- updatescreen() draws the bodies to the screen based on where the physics calculations say they should be.
+Runs at 120 Hz.